dennisreimann/gulp-mvb/README.md

 * `nextArticle`: The next/later article
 * `description`: If you use the Wordpress style `<!-- more -->` marker in your content, the description will be set with the text up to the marker.
 The marker will get replaced with `<div id="more"></div>` so you can link to it by appending the `#more` hash to the permalink.

 In addition to these properties, you will also have access to the ones you defined in the article's frontmatter.
+To append further data, you can use the `loaded` callback function.

 ### An article/blogpost